franscwa/Breach-Monitoring/README.md

 ##
-Backend for a web application built with Java + Spring + Maven + Redis
+Backend for a web application built with Java Spring, Maven, MySQL and Redis

-Exposes endpoints for a react front end to fetch

-Business logic grabs user list of credentials input and puts it in a redis database uses redis search indexing, and other cloud tools to allow the user to look at the database, search it in an SPA
+Business logic fetches user defined lists of credentials and stored in a mySQL database to perform operations

 _________________________________________________________________________________________________________________________________________________
 [to do]
 Caching with Redis
 _________________________________________________________________________________________________________________________________________________
-## **CONTROLLER**
+## API Documentation

-Endpoints - Main Route -  (/credentials)

-**/addnew**
+Base URL: {hostname}:8080/

+Endpoints
+**GET /credentials/ **

+Lists all credentials

+**PUT  /credentials/{id} **

-add a credential to your list
+Adds a credential to the user's list
-needs email || username

-**/recheck**

-pulls credentials and performs a check depending on what information is available, can check email, password, and/or both updates compromisedStatus

-**/delete**
+**PUT  /credentials/{id}**

+Refreshes compromised status

+**DELETE  /credentials/{id}**

-deletes selected credentials from tables
+Removes credentials from the system

-**/sendemail***

-Notifies selected emails with twilio sendgrid that their password showed up in a breach and should be updated
+**PUT /credentials/{id}/notify**

+Notifies selected emails using the Mailgun api

 _________________________________________________________________________________________________________________________________________________
-**VIEW**
-React Frontend
-[in progress]